mochang2/info-sec/info-sec-project/README.md

 ![blind sql table name one character injection](https://user-images.githubusercontent.com/63287638/120575705-8443c000-c45c-11eb-8f53-ea8a11a5bc36.PNG)
 limit pos(ition), len(gth) : _limit_ is a function that limits the number of the results from queries. _pos_ means the starting row and _len_ means the number of rows. _pos_ starts from 0.
 substr(str(ing), pos(ition), len(gth)): _substr_ is a function that subtracts some characters from _str_ at _pos_ by _len_. _pos_ stars from 1.
-Using these functions the attackers can get the name of the tables users created and
+Using these functions the attackers can get the name of the tables which an administrator created and
 ![blind sql column name injection](https://user-images.githubusercontent.com/63287638/120576439-b9044700-c45d-11eb-8df3-12f3c597758a.PNG)
 </br>
-can get the name of the columns of the tables users created. _(You may remember that the 'auth_user' table has user credentials)_
+can get the name of the columns of the tables which an administrator created. _(You may remember that the 'auth_user' table has user credentials)_
 </br>

 The web page to practice blind SQL injection is a bulletin board page.
 When a user enters some text in the search form(placeholder is _search using title_), web server only returns the posts containing the text in the title.
 The below picture is the default page that basically shows all posts.